savonet/book/audio.md

 ```{.liquidsoap include="liq/output.icecast3.liq" from=2}
 ```

-Here, first define a function `out` which acts as `output.icecast` where the common parameters have been specified, in order not to have to repeat them for each output, and then we define the various outputs.
+Here, first define a function `out` which acts as `output.icecast`, where the common parameters have been specified in order not to have to repeat them for each output, and then we define the various outputs.
 Note that it is absolutely not a problem that a given source is encoded multiple times (excepting perhaps that it requires some cpu resources).